-High-quality industrial brushes are used to clean, polish, deburr, and coat products and components in a variety of manufacturing processes.
+High-quality industrial brushes are used to clean, polish, move, deburr, and coat products and components in a variety of manufacturing processes.
 Product quality and operational efficiency depend largely on selecting the best tools for the job.
-At Cocker-Weber, we provide superior industrial brushes using the highest quality materials available, ensuring ideal solutions for customers in a diverse array of industrial settings.
+At Cocker-Weber Brush Company, we provide superior industrial brushes produces with the highest quality materials available, ensuring ideal solutions for customers in a diverse array of industrial settings.

 Industrial Brush Bristle Filaments